Admission for the January 2025 academic session is ongoing Apply Now!

 • Appreciate and identify risk factors of an outbreak and communicate the same to health authorities.

-• Identify and describe the course of the major superficial veins of the upper and lower limbs; and
+• Identify and describe the course of the major superficial veins of the upper and lower limbs.

 • Name the major arteries of the upper and lower limbs.